directus-labs/guest-authoring/copy-this-template-directory/index.md

 Run the `listCalendars` function.

-you'll see the result of the function listCalendars run.
+The result of the function `listCalendars` will be shown.
 Copy the ID of the calendar that you want to track.
 Usually, it's the same as an account email.

 &nbsp;